The Aphrodite Inheritance

 Wealthy antiquities collector Eugene Hellman was played by Paul Maxwell - "Sam Webber" from The Lotus Eaters .
 Maxwell was born in Canada in 1921 and became a naturalised American.
 He had a moderately successful career in Hollywood, but wanted to do stage work as well, which meant working on Broadway and a life split between New York and California.
 In December 1959 he took a calculated risk and moved to London - where he could combine the two careers.
 By the time he came to do The Lotus Eaters Maxwell was one of a handful of actors who had cornered the market playing "Americans" on British television.
 To a whole TV generation he was "Steve Tanner" the GI who married Coronation Street's Elsie Tanner.
 He also, famously, provided the voice for Steve Zodiac in the puppet series Firebal XL5.
 Maxwell died in 1991.

-Eugene Hellman was a complex character: ruthless and undoubtedly shady but with integrity and a sense of honour, and Maxwell played him with an amiable charm that made him an engaging character.
+Eugene Hellman was a complex character: ruthless and undoubtedly shady but with integrity and a sense of honour, and Maxwell played him with an amiable charm that made him quite engaging.
 Hellman was also a sharp operator.
 He was the first to realise the truth about Helene and her companions.

 Gryff had starred in both Bird's previous BBC serials: The Lotus Eaters (1972-3) and Who Pays The Ferryman?
 (1977).
 He had also appeared in "Safe Conduct", one of two episodes Michael Bird wrote for the BBC drama series Quiller, broadcast in November 1975.
 The two men had become friends and when The Aphrodite Inheritance came along Gryff was happy to be working once more with Bird.

 The part of Charalambos was very different to the philosophical policeman persona Gryff had built up, and to ensure complete dissociation in the minds of the viewer he insisted on wearing a heavy black wig.
-He has fond memories of filming the series and says Peter McEnery, Brian Blessed and he became good friends.
-Karl Held
+He had fond memories of filming the series and said Peter McEnery, Brian Blessed and he became good friends.

-As The Aphrodite Inheritance unfolded, the cast began to resemble a "Michael J Bird repertory company".
+As The Aphrodite Inheritance unfolded, the cast began increasingly to resemble a "Michael J Bird repertory company".
 Once Bird found an actor he liked he tended to write for them again.
-In addition to Maxwell, Gryff and James, Aphrodite saw the return of Karl Held, "Phil Mervish" Rena Kosmidou The Lotus Eaters , as Travis, one of Hellman's heavies.
+In addition to Paul Maxwell, Stefan Gryff and Godfrey James, Aphrodite saw the return of Karl Held, "Phil Mervish" from The Lotus Eaters , (pictured left) as Travis, one of Hellman's heavies.

 Michael J Bird Tribute Website